MartinPankraz/ninja-unicorn/_posts/2021-10-28-btp-private-linky-swear-with-azure-propagate-your-sap-principels.md

 date: 2021-10-28 12:00:00 +/0100
 # PLEASE ensure consistent categories and tags to keep the search/filtering meaningful!
 categories: [NETWORKING, PRIVATE_LINK] # category should be a topic and sub-category primary product
-tags: [principal-propagation, sap-btp, oauth, xsuaa, sap-gateway, azure-ad]     # TAG names should always be lowercase
+tags: [principal-propagation, sap-btp, oauth, xsuaa, sap-gateway, aad]     # TAG names should always be lowercase

 author:
   name: Martin Pankraz